Medically Reviewed By: Aaron Horn, LMFT, MA

 What are some explanations about the different types of psychology?

-There are about sixteen different types of psychology and branches of psychology.
+Psychology today is a very vast field.
+Psychiatry and psychology cover a wide array of psychology departments.
+There are about sixteen different types of psychology and branches of psychology according to the American Psychology Association.
 As a whole, psychology is the study of the mind as it pertains to human behavior.
 There are many different applications and branches of psychology, even as defined by the American Psychological Association.
+While not all of the branches of psychology are equally popular, it is pretty straightforward if you want to find a therapist in any of these branches.

-These different types of psychology focus more specifically on different aspects of the mind and human behavior.
-Here are the sixteen most common types of psychology:
+These different types of psychology with the aid of psychological science focus more specifically on different aspects of the mind and human behavior.
+It’s not too difficult to find a therapist in these sixteen common fields of psychology.
+Here are the sixteen most common types of psychology today:

 - Abnormal Psychology: This branch of psychology focuses on abnormal behavior or mental processes, which encompasses behavior or thinking that doesn’t comply with the social or cultural norms.
 This can include mental illnesses or other cognitive behavioral issues.
 The clinical psychology arm of abnormal psychology seeks to treat the public health and mental health that arise as a result of antisocial thinking and behavior, while the experimental psychology and social psychology side of abnormal psychology tries to determine the biological roots of the abnormal behavior as well as how these behavior patterns are shaped by the environment and experiences of the patient.

-- Behavioral Psychology: This is the specific area of psychology that studies the links between a person’s mind and their patterns of behavior.
+- Behavioral Psychology: This is the specific area of psychology that studies the links between a person’s mind and their patterns of behavior through psychological testing.
 Basically, behavioral psychology encompasses the cognitive behavioral connections.
 There are a couple of popular experiments in the 20th century for behavioral psychology history, such as Pavlov’s dogs and American psychologist Watson’s Little Albert.
-In both of these examples, the subjects of the experiment – that is, the dogs and the young toddler – were exposed to different input and consequences.
+In this history of psychology and both of these examples, the subjects of the experiment – that is, the dogs and the young toddler – were exposed to different input and consequences.
 Over time, the subjects’ behavior changed when they were exposed to the input, even if the consequences never came.
 This is an example of behavioral therapy.
 In behavioral therapy, which is the clinical psychology application of behavioral psychology, a therapist uses positive psychology and targeted input to help the patient change their behavior patterns.
 Behavioral therapy often uses classical conditioning to explain and treat irrational fears, beliefs, or deeply-held convictions.

 - Clinical Psychology: Clinical psychology describes the field in which psychologists or psychiatrists provide mental health treatment to patients.
 Clinical psychology can cover a wide range of conditions, and the causes and treatments for these conditions can overlap with other branches or areas of psychology.
 Clinical psychology plays a major role in the mental health of individuals, as well as in public health as a whole.
 The methods and treatments used in clinical psychology are based on psychological research and are approved by the American Psychological Association.
-Most of the psychological research and experimental psychology throughout the 20th century led to the development of psychotherapy.
-Sigmund Freud is considered to be the father of psychotherapy; the most common type of psychotherapy is cognitive behavioral therapy.
+In the history of psychology, most of the psychological research and experimental psychology throughout the 20th century led to the development of psychotherapy.
+The history of psychology shows that Sigmund Freud is considered to be the father of psychotherapy; the most common type of psychotherapy is cognitive behavioral therapy.
 Cognitive behavioral therapy is one of the most popular treatments applied in the field of clinical psychology.
 Cognitive behavioral therapy involves talking through the emotions and mental processes that lead to a patient’s behavior, and then analyzing how addressing the underlying feelings and thinking can change the behavioral output of the patient.
-Throughout the 20th century and into the 21st century, the expectations and some of the techniques of psychotherapy and cognitive behavioral therapy have developed and changed, but this area of psychology is still largely based on the work of Sigmund Freud and his contemporaries.
+Throughout the history of psychology, up till the 20th century and into the 21st century, the expectations and some of the techniques of psychotherapy and cognitive behavioral therapy have developed and changed, but this area of psychology is still largely based on the work of Sigmund Freud and his contemporaries.

 - Counseling Psychology: This area of psychology focuses specifically on the therapy and counseling that patients receive during times of change or loss in their lives.
 It can include things like grief counseling, marriage counseling, or therapy just before, during, or just after a big life change.
 It is different from clinical psychology in that the patients or people seeking counseling psychology treatment aren’t diagnosed with a mental illness or mental disorder.
 Instead, counseling psychology focuses on offering counseling and therapy for people with good mental health in order to help them to maintain decent mental health during stressful or potentially overwhelming circumstances in their life.
 This positive psychology approach gives people time and space to process stressful input that may be affecting their cognitive behavioral loop; this positive psychology allows people to get help through therapy or counseling so that they can have better control over their behavior patterns by having a professional help them examine their thought processes and feelings.